murdinc/crusher/README.md

 **crusher** is a minimalist configuration-management tool.
 It aims to provide as much of the flexibility of the available off-the-shelf options, with as little overhead as possible.

 ## Requirements
-To use this tool, you must at a minimum have the ability to ssh to a host, have permission to write to the temp directory, and run commands with elevated privileges.
+To use this tool, you must have the ability to ssh to a host, have permission to write to the servers temp directory, and run commands with elevated privileges.

 ## Use Cases
 **crusher** can be used as both a centralized and distributed tool for setting up new servers.